-- 1.6 Competition analysis usually begins with an identification of the potential competition concerns and the appropriate theories of harm.
-Market definition is the first step in a full competition analysis.
-It is also a key step in a useful tool to provideing the framework for this competition analysis through identifying the competitive constraints acting on a seller (or group of sellers) of a given product, i.e. to assess its market power.
+- 1.6 Competition analysis usually involves an identification of the potential competition concerns, which informs the market definition exercise.
+Market definition is a useful tool to provide the framework for this competition analysis through identifying the competitive constraints acting on the undertaking(s) involved (such as, a seller or group of sellers of a given product), which assists CCCS to assess the market power of the undertaking(s).
 For example, an investigation relating to the section 47 prohibition of an undertaking whose market share is low can normally be closed at an early stage unless other relevant factors provide strong evidence of dominance.
-This is because an undertaking with a low market share will usually not possess substantial market power. - Market definition is also useful in assessing the effects of potentially 1.7 anticompetitive activity on competition.
-Market definition may facilitate the assessment that can be used to identify relatively quickly, cases where agreements do not have an appreciable adverse effect on competition.
-Where an For example, in the context of an agreement involves-involving undertakings, whose combined share of the relevant market is low, the agreement is unlikely to raise competition concerns relating to the section 34 prohibition, unless it contains for example, price-fixing, bid-rigging, market-sharing, or output limitations.
-An investigation relating to the section 47 prohibition of an individual undertaking whose market share is low can normally be closed at an early stage unless other relevant factors provided strong evidence of dominance.
-This is because an undertaking with low market share will usually not possess substantial market power.Market definition may also facilitate the assessment of whether the conduct of a dominant undertaking has, or is likely to have, an adverse effect on the process of competition.
-For example, in an investigation relating to the section 47 prohibition, where an undertaking is dominant in one market, but engages in conduct to foreclose other undertaking(s) in another market, market definition is useful to identify the market in order to assess the effects of such conduct.
-Similarly, where a merger involves undertakings whose combined share of the relevant market is low, the merger is unlikely to raise competition concerns relating to the section 54 prohibition. - 1.71.8 Market definition may also be relevant for calculating a financial penalty that may be imposed on an undertaking for having infringed the section 34, 47 or 54 prohibition.
+This is because an undertaking with a low market share will usually not possess substantial market power. - 1.7 Market definition is also useful in assessing the effects of potentially anticompetitive activity on competition.
+Market definition may facilitate the assessment that agreements do not have an appreciable adverse effect on competition.
+For example, in the context of an agreement involving undertakings whose combined share of the relevant market is low, the agreement is unlikely to raise competition concerns relating to the section 34 prohibition, unless it contains, for example, price fixing, bid-rigging, market sharing, or output limitations.
+Market definition may also facilitate the assessment of whether the conduct of a dominant undertaking has, or is likely to have, an adverse effect on the process of competition.
+For example, in an investigation relating to the section 47 prohibition, where an undertaking is dominant in one market, but engages in conduct to foreclose other undertaking(s) in another market, market definition is useful to identify the market in which the foreclosure occurs in order to assess the effects of such conduct.
+Similarly, where a merger involves undertakings whose combined share of the relevant market is low, the merger is unlikely to raise competition concerns relating to the section 54 prohibition. - 1.8 Market definition may also be relevant for calculating a financial penalty that may be imposed on an undertaking for having infringed the section 34, 47 or 54 prohibition.
 Factors such as the structure and condition of the market, and the market share(s) of the undertaking(s) involved may be considered in determining the seriousness of infringement, as well as the turnover for the relevant product and relevant geographic markets affected by the infringement.
-Please refer to the CCCS Guidelines on the Appropriate Amount of Penalty for the calculation of financial penalties.
+Please refer to the CCCS Guidelines on the Appropriate Amount of Penalty in Competition Cases for the calculation of financial penalties.